twardokus/v2verifier/README.md

 ![Status](https://app.travis-ci.com/twardokus/v2verifier.svg?token=WhbfH7DgNpqNXXem6qaq&branch=master)

+_Please note that V2Verifier is currently undergoing a major redesign.
+Cloning the_ `master` _branch will likely not work - the instructions below are accurate for the latest release, which can be downloaded from the sidebar._

 ****Important** - this version of V2Verifier is a _preliminary_ release of V2Verifier 3.0.
 As we await bug fixes in third-party open-source projects that V2Verifier relies on for C-V2X sidelink communication, **this version of V2Verifier temporarily does